 “As you get more responsibility, you could be subject to more extensive examination,” says Doug Nordman, a retired military officer and author of “The Military Guide to Financial Independence and Retirement.”
 “By the time you’re at the highest level of clearance, you’re not only getting extensive background investigation but also surprise interviews and routine checkups.
 They’re looking for any signs of financial vulnerability.”

-That could be an issue, given a recent survey that found about a third of military members or their spouses don’t pay all their bills on time.
+That could be an issue, given a survey in 2019 that found about a third of military members or their spouses don’t pay all their bills on time.